 We welcome donations in any form.
 Many people find online donations simple and quick but donations by cheque and made in person at St Luke’s are equally welcome.

-Cheques: Please ensure cheques are made out to St Luke’s Hospice and are sent to Dawn, In Memory Fundraising Coordinator.
+Cheques: Please ensure cheques are made out to St Luke’s Hospice and are sent to our Supporter Relations Co-ordinator, Rachelle.
 To link the donation to your fund, we will need your name or the name of the person being remembered.
 We also like to be able to acknowledge and thank everyone who makes a donation so please ensure we have an address too.

 In person: You are very welcome to bring donations, whether cash or cheques, to St Luke’s.
 We would very much like to meet and thank you for any donations so if you are able to call the Fundraising office in advance we will ensure someone is here to meet you.
 Otherwise, Reception is open 8am to 7:30pm every day